-Once a divorce petition has been filed at the court, it will normally be posted to the other spouse to the marriage.
+Once a divorce petition has been filed at the court, it will normally be posted (or emailed) to the other spouse to the marriage.
 The spouse being divorced is referred to as the ‘Respondent’.

 Along with the divorce petition, the court will also send the Respondent some other documents too called an Acknowledgement of Service Pack.
 One of those forms needs to be filled in by the Respondent, signed by them or their solicitor and returned to the court.
 This is now usually all done on the digital online portal.

-The Respondent must acknowledge to the court within 14 days of receiving the acknowledgement that they have received the divorce petition and they must also notify the court whether they consent to the divorce proceeding undefended or whether they do not.
+The Respondent must respond to the court within 14 days of receiving the petition and they must also notify the court whether they consent to the divorce proceeding undefended.

 Considerations for the Respondent after receiving the Divorce Petition and Acknowledgement of Service Pack: